ibm-cloud-docs/security-compliance/collector-what-is.md

 ### Working with multiple collectors
 {: #collector-multiple}

 If you're working with more than one cloud provider or an on-premises environment, you might need to install more than one collector.
-Each collector operates only within the subnets to which it belongs, so if your IT network is segmented, you might need a collector for each subnet.
+A collector is only able to access the subnets that it has appropriate access to.
+For example, the collector might need to have `icmp ping` access in order to run an Nmap scan, `SSH` access for accessing VMs or `winrm` access to access a windows machine.
+One collector is able to access multiple subnets, but you should be sure that it is sized appropriately in order to scan a specified environment.

 ### Understanding the Watchtower image
 {: #collector-watchtower}